Adversarial Evasion Attacks on Computer Vision using SHAP Values: SHAP Attack

 It is noticeable in \cref{fig:MNIST-attack} that the area with less influence on the model output is not close to 0.4 as in the two examples above, but rather lower, at around 0.3 or below.
 The same pattern can also be observed for human faces, as illustrated in \cref{fig:shap-woman-man}.

 Initially, it might seem plausible to neutralise positive influences ($\phi$) on the classification result.
 However, pixels generally exhibit correlations with one another.
 If only the positive components were removed, the information would still be available via a simple inverse conclusion.
-This means that the mere neutralisation of pixel values speaking for a certain class when applying a convolutional neural network does not necessarily lead to misclassification, since the pattern is still present but only other pixels justify it instead.
-This is similar to removing all the red areas from \cref{fig:cat} so the same pattern still remains between the blue areas.
-It is, therefore, also important to neutralise the regions that speak against the class in order to disrupt the confidence of the model.
-Consequently, moving away from the grey areas would lead to a reduction in the influence of the respective pixel.
+This means that the mere neutralisation of pixel values speaking for a certain class when applying a convolutional neural network does not necessarily lead to misclassification, since the pattern may still persist but only other pixels justify it instead.
+This is similar to removing all the red areas from \cref{fig:cat}, leaving the same pattern as a systematic gap.
+It is therefore equally important to strengthen the regions that contradict the class, in order to undermine the model’s confidence.
+Consequently, moving away from the grey areas for positive SHAP values and shifting the nerative ones to the edges removes the information the model needs for correct classification.
 In light of this, the SHAP attack can be defined as

 where $\varepsilon \in [0,\infty]$ stands for the intensity of the attack.
 In our investigations, $\varepsilon=\frac{1}{20\sigma_{\phi}}$, with $\sigma_{\phi}$ as the standard deviation of $\phi$, proved to be a good starting point.
 SHAP Values are represented by $\phi$. $v$ is a real numbered vertical threshold to ensure that only strong influences are used for manipulation.
 We recommend $2\sigma_{\phi}$ for $v$ as a first orientation.
 The parameter $h$ ensures that only pixels with an increased absolute value are manipulated.
 Values between 0.2 and 0.3 are recommended.